Fixing three dimensional geometries from entanglement entropies of CFT$_2$: Introduction

-Therefore, what is left is to generalize the geodesics located on the boundary to generic geodesics in the bulk.
-In order to fix the expression of bulk geodesics, we find that in addition to the usually used UV entanglement entropy, the IR-like entanglement entropy of the CFT is a must.
+Therefore, what remains is to generalize the geodesics located on the boundary to generic geodesics in the bulk.
+To fix the expression of bulk geodesics, we observe that in addition to the typically used UV EE, the IR-like EE of the CFT is a prerequisite.

-In the paper \cite{Wang:2017bym}, we only addressed the vacuum configuration, i.e. the free CFT$_{2}$ with zero temperature and infinite length.
+In the previous paper \cite{Wang:2017bym}, we addressed only the vacuum configuration, i.e. the free CFT$_{2}$ with zero temperature and infinite length.
 We showed explicitly the dual geometry must be AdS$_{3}$, as expected.
 The purpose of this paper is to demonstrate that this approach also works for excited states, specifically, the CFT$_{2}$ with finite temperature, whose dual geometry is supposed to be the BTZ black hole.
-It is well known that $3D$ gravity is topological as a consequence of the general relativity.
-Out of general geometries, the Einstein equation selects those having no local degrees of freedom to describe gravity.
-However, since we hope to derive the dual geometry, we can not use any results from the general relativity.
-So, the local agreement of the dual geometries is supposed to be unknown, and should be revealed by the derived metrics from the entanglement entropies.
-Since the entanglement entropy is a non-local quantity, it is easy to understand that one can not directly transform the entanglement entropy of free CFT to that of the finite temperature CFT, for they having different topologies.
-In contrast, once we derived the BTZ black hole from the finite temperature CFT, one can easily extend the result to the finite size CFT under transformation $\beta=-iL$ or CFT with topological defects under transformation $\beta=-iL/\gamma_{\mathrm{con}}$, since they have the same topology, a cylinder.
-More importantly, the BTZ derivation indicates that, with our approach, it is possible to derive all $3D$ classical (topologically distinct) geometries from the entanglement entropies of the dual CFT$_{2}$.
+It is well known that $3D$ gravity is topological as a consequence of general relativity.
+Out of general geometries, the Einstein equation selects those with no local degrees of freedom to describe gravity.
+However, because we aim to fix the leading behavior of the dual geometry, we can not use any results from general relativity.
+Therefore, the local agreement of the dual geometries should be unknown and revealed by the derived metrics from the Es.
+Because the EE is a non-local quantity, we cannot directly transform the EE of the free CFT to that of the finite temperature CFT as they have different topologies.
+In contrast, when we fix the leading behaviors of the BTZ black hole from the finite temperature CFT, we can easily extend the result to the finite size CFT under the transformation $\beta=-iL$ or CFT with topological defects under transformation $\beta=-iL/\gamma_{\mathrm{con}}$, because they have the same topology: a cylinder.
+More importantly, the BTZ derivation indicates that, with our approach, the leading behaviors of all $3D$ classical (topologically distinct) geometries from the EEs of the dual CFT$_{2}$ can be fixed.